bulletmark/pkglog/README.md

 Parsers for the following log formats currently exist.
 The appropriate parser for you system is normally automatically determined.
-Alternatively, you can choose the log directory[s], file[s], and/or
+Alternatively, you can choose the log file path[s], and/or parser explicitly.
+You can also set these as [default options](#default-options).
-parser explicitly using the `-p/--parser` option.

 A very simple parser plugin architecture is used, so creating a new parser is easy.
 Use the `-f/--parser-file` option to explicitly specify